Differentiate They Say – But How? Art and Innovation as Differentiation Strategy

-These companies taught us that products and services that focus on functional, rational and practical aspect are not enough anymore.
-In order to stand out, you have to be different; you have to give your customers experience.
-Frequently it means infusing sophisticated aesthetic principles, structures and sensation.
+These companies taught us that products and services that focus on the functional, rational, and practical aspects are not enough anymore.
+To stand out, you have to be different; you have to give your customers experience.
+Frequently it means infusing sophisticated aesthetic principles, structures, and sensation.
 These companies understood, whether intentionally or not, that in the world we are living in today, being the same as the others won’t save you.
 What’s differentiating them is how they act upon it.
-Here is the point where we can learn some lessons from art and how to apply its intrinsic values to products and services differentiation.
+Here is the point where we can learn some lessons from art and how to apply its intrinsic values to product and service differentiation.

 Art associates with originality, expression, novel ideas and make people believe.
 Isn’t what companies are looking for?
 The words that you might hear in the business environment might be different – customer experience, user experience, customer loyalty, customer engagement, etc., but if you, as manager, focus on costs only, make your products and services functional and rational only, why do you expect customers to relate to a higher meaning and value of your company’s products and services?
 Experiences that people can feel are becoming the forefront of the business concerns, and if managers will be ignorant of the customers’ need to feel, they may find their company being forgotten as well.

 Daniel Pink, in his book, “A whole new mind” summarized it well:

 For businesses, it’s no longer enough to create a product that’s reasonably priced and adequately functional.
 Anybody can do that.
 Today, it must also be beautiful, unique and meaningful.
 That’s why people buy Michael Graves toilet brushes, Karim Rashid trash cans, and Philippe Starck flyswatters…in an age of abundance, appealing simply to rational, logical and functional needs is insufficient.
 If those things, experiences or images aren’t also pleasing to the eye or compelling to the soul, fewer people will buy them.